Emergency Dentist in Toronto

 You can treat the bitten lip by rinsing the area with warm water and applying a cold compress.
 To stop the bleeding put pressure on the bitten area using a clean cloth or gauze.

 Dental fillings can last from 5 to 15 years, depending on their material and how well they are placed.
 Therefore, it is common for a filling to come out of its place.
-If your dental filling has been lost or came off, visit your dentist as soon as possible to have it examined and repaired.
+If your dental filling has been lost or came off, visit your emergency dentist as soon as possible to have it examined and repaired.

 You can place a sugarless gum in the place where the filling used to be until your dentist sees you.